TNOCS/spec-tool/README.md

   - Additionally, the placeholder `$index` (note the dollar sign) is replaced with the current repeat number (starting at `1`).
 Similarly, `$indexStr` is replaced by a letter (starting at `a`).
 - Each chapter, section and question has a title and description.
 For each, markdown can be used.
 - Each chapter, section and question may contain placeholders that reference another question, e.g.
-  - In the title `Project &project.name`, `&project.name` is replaced by the value of the input.
+  - In the title `Project &project.name`, `&project.name` is replaced by the value of the previously requested input.
+As long as `project.name` is undefined, the question will be hidden.
 - Each chapter, section or question is displayed, unless it is hidden.
 It is hidden when:
   - One of the placeholders is still empty, e.g. when `&project.name` has not been specified yet
   - One of the 'show' requirements has not been answered, where show is a list of strings, where